Nish-19/Nish-19.github.io/_posts/2020-12-22-IIT-Patna Academic Alexa.md

 * Decided to use the “Syntax” and “Lexical Semantics” of the natural language data
 * Hypothesized about using Part-of-Speech-Tagging
 * Investigated the problem by using “Dependency Tree Parsers”
-* Developed a basic tree-parsing algorithm for List and What questions
+* Developed a basic tree-parsing algorithm for the questions.
-* Improvised and proposed a DFS (Depth-First-Search) algorithm for How many, Who and What questions.
+* Implemented a DFS (Depth-First-Search) approach for certain type of questions (done by my classmate Vaibhav, details of which can be found in the code repo)

 Sample pseudocode for "list question" conversion is given below